 Sabah, in Malaysian Borneo, attracts tourists with its rainforests that are as rich in wildlife and biodiversity as almost any on the planet.
 Add to this a distinct cultural tradition, delicious cuisine and excellent snorkelling and it’s easy to see why Sabah draws in so many visitors.
 Here are our favourite things to do in Sabah, from hiking the tallest mountain in Malaysia to coming face to face with Orangutans.

-Mount Kinabalu rises an impressive 4095 metres (13435 feet).
-Featuring on Sabah’s state flag and giving the name to the capital city, Kota Kinabalu, climbing the mountain has and always will be one of the top things to do in Sabah.
-Hikers need to join an organised tour and limited places for the tour usually sell out months in advance.
-But the two-day climb up the sacred mountain and witnessing the sunrise at the peak is an experience not to be missed.
+Mount Kinabalu, rising an impressive 4,095m (13,435ft), is perhaps the definitive symbol of Sabah, even featuring on the state flag and giving thename to its capital city, Kota Kinabalu.
+Climbing the mountain has and always will beone of the top things to do in Sabah, though hikers will need to join an organised tour and limited places usually sell out months in advance.
+The two-day climb up this sacred mountainand is certainly worth it for the chance to witness the sunrisefrom the summit; an awe-inspiring experience.

 Go Snorkelling at Tunku Abdul Rahman National Park

 The five islands near the coast of Kota Kinabalu boast an impressive variety of colourful corals and marine life.
 On the protected islands near the coast of Kota Kinabalu, visitorscan expect unpolluted beaches and crystal clear water, making for ideal snorkelling conditions.
 Visit the original Survivor island, Sabah’s Pulau Tiga, which hosted the first season of the famous TV series Survivor.Tourists can experience the seclusion and see a rare mud volcano on a day trip from Kota Kinabalu.
 Others stay overnight in a chalet at either Gaya Island Resort or Pulau Tiga Resort.